U of G’s admission requirements are divided into different student categories: High school, transfer and mature students.

 STARTonline.ca is your online partner that helps prepare you for student life.
 From June through to September, we will be with you every step of the way as you get ready to come to campus.

-START Indigenous is a 2-day program designed to help you learn more about life at U of G and the many people on campus who are here to help you succeed at university.
+START Indigenous is a 2-day program designed to help First Nations, Inuit and Métis students learn more about life at U of G and the many people on campus who are here to help them succeed at university.
 As part of the program, you attend sessions on academic expectations and financial management, engage with senior students and Indigenous Student Centre staff, find your classrooms and find out what you can expect during Orientation Week.

 Student Accessibility Services (SAS)